-How to Clean Your Internet History in Firefox - Digital Inspiration
+How to Clean Your Internet History in Firefox

 Browse Privately in Firefox

-Now in situations where you don’t want to take the risk of deleting history, activate the private browsing mode in Firefox by typing about:privatebrowsing in the address bar (or choose Private Browser from the Tools menu).
+Now in situations where you don’t want to take the risk of deleting history, activate the private browsing mode in Firefox by typing aboutin the address bar (or choose Private Browser from the Tools menu).

 This is the safest option because none of your web activities will be recorded anywhere.
 The private mode is turned off automatically as soon you close the browser window.